UProcSaaS/any-file/README.md

 ```

 Next protocols are accepted by the system: ftp, http, scp, sftp, s3.

-Additionally, if no protocol is defined, local system is assumed.
+Additionally, if no protocol schema is defined, local system is assumed.

 Next are sources accepted by the library: